Bourne agrees to 3-year, $22.5 million deal with Patriots

-BOSTON (AP) — The Patriots have agreed to terms on a three-year, $22.5 million contract with free agent receiver Kendrick Bourne.
+BOSTON (AP) — The Patriots have agreed to terms on a contract with free agent receiver Kendrick Bourne.

 His agent, Henry Organ of Disruptive Sports, says the deal is for three years and could be worth as much as $22.5 million.
 New contracts can’t officially be signed until the league year begins on Wednesday.